-- 1. Send data flow control commands to the session partner - 2.
-Pass control information to the AIF. - 3.
-Pass statistical information to the SSCP.
+- 1. Send data flow control commands to the session partner - Pass control information to AIF (e.g., enable/disable restart). - 3.
+Pass statistical information to SSCP.

 The format of the buffers that you create to send CNM alerts and maintenance statistics are detailed in Section 6.